View Current

 Centre for Western Sydney Industry and Community Associates

-(41) Applications for Industry and Community Associates must be submitted to the Deputy Vice-Chancellor and Vice-President, Research, Enterprise and International via the Industry and Community Associate Application Form.
+(41) Applications for Industry and Community Associates must be submitted to the Senior Deputy Vice-Chancellor and Vice-President, Research, Enterprise and Global via the Industry and Community Associate Application Form.

-(42) The aligned Research Theme Champion and Director for the Centre for Western Sydney will provide a recommendation to the Deputy Vice-Chancellor and Vice-President, Research, Enterprise and International.
+(42) The aligned Research Theme Champion and Director for the Centre for Western Sydney will provide a recommendation to the Senior Deputy Vice-Chancellor and Vice-President, Research, Enterprise and Global.

-(43) The Deputy Vice-Chancellor and Vice-President, Research, Enterprise and International will make a decision having regard to the application, the recommendation and any other relevant material.
+(43) The Senior Deputy Vice-Chancellor and Vice-President, Research, Enterprise and Global will make a decision having regard to the application, the recommendation and any other relevant material.

 Adjunct Appointments